 This ASIC machine was released back in 2017 by a company called Bitmain.
-The company has accumulated a reputation for being the world leaders in the field of cryptocurrency mining hardware.
-Over the years, they have released different versions of specific litecoin ASICs, and the Antminer L3+ is considered by many to be the best thing to ever happen for cryptocurrency mining.
+The company has accumulated a reputation for being the world leader in the field of cryptocurrency mining hardware.
+Over the years, they have released different versions of specific Litecoin ASICs, and the Antminer L3+ is considered by many to be the best thing to ever happen for cryptocurrency mining.

 Another side of the coin does exist, however.
 Bitmain has been under heavy fire - they have been exposed for adding a backdoor to their products.
 As of now, any attempts in scamming haven’t been exposed, but this did impact the company’s reputation.

 If you’re thinking about investing in this Litecoin ASIC, do keep in mind that used ones start from at least $350 and can go up to $750 for a new one!
 On the other hand, this IS considered to be the best Litecoin miner in the game.